MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 ---
-title: "Manage Surface Hub 2 Smart Camera"
+title: "Install and manage Surface Hub 2 Smart Camera"
-description: "Explains how to manage settings for the Surface Hub 2 Smart Camera."
+description: "Explains how to install and manage settings for the Surface Hub 2 Smart Camera."
 keywords: separate values with commas ms.prod: surface-hub ms.sitesec: library